 Eli Lavie, MD

 A practicing cardiologist at NorthShore University Health System, Dr. Lavie is the Foundation’s medical director and oversees all medical aspects of our cardiac screening.
 The quality of an EKG interpretation is crucial and can mean the difference between missing a critical finding or misreading a benign EKG as abnormal.
-Dr. Lavie and supporting cardiologists have interpreted over 90,000 EKGs of young adults screened by Max Schewitz Foundation.
+Dr. Lavie and supporting cardiologists have interpreted almost 100,000 EKGs of young adults screened by Max Schewitz Foundation.
 Dr. Lavie has a special interest in sports medicine.

 Brian Shortal, MD